Skip to contents

 stat

 A string specifying the test statistic used for the global test.
-Choices are either "Integral", in which case the statistic is defined as the integral of the F-test statistic over the domain, or "Max", in which case the statistic is defined as the maximum of the F-test statistic over the domain.
+"Integral" uses the integral of the F-statistic over the domain; "Max" uses the maximum.
 Defaults to "Integral".

 Value

-An object of class fanova containing the following components:
+An object of class faov containing the following components:

 • call: The matched call.